edgeee/buycoins-python/README.md

 ## Documentation

+### Primer
+- The library is structured around the concept of a `type`, so everything is a type.
+- All date quantities are specified as timestamps.
+So you would have to reconstruct the ISO dates yourself if you ever need to.
+- All cryptocurrency (and monetary) values are specified as decimals.
+- Currently supported cryptocurrencies are bitcoin, ethereum, & litecoin.
+To be updated as the Buycoins API evolves.

 ### Initialization
 Firstly, request API access by sending an email to  [support@buycoins.africa](mailto:support@buycoins.africa) with the email address you used in creating a Buycoins account.
 When you've been granted access, you should be able to generate a public and secret key from the "API settings" section of your account.